-Know your Power®, a program of Soteria Solutions is a nationally recognized program focused on reducing sexual and relationship violence and stalking on college campuses.
+Know Your Power®, a social marketing campaign distributed exclusively by Soteria Solutions, is a nationally recognized program focused on reducing sexual and relationship violence and stalking on college campuses.
 The campaign consists of a series of images which portray realistic and thought-provoking scenarios that highlight the important role all members of the community have in ending sexual assault, relationship violence, and stalking.

 |Program Name||Level of Evidence||Format||Target Audience||Special Features|